Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

   - `registry/personas/` – Persona IDs and opaque references.
 - `workflows/` – Reusable CI and automation patterns.
   - GitHub Actions workflows for schema validation, registry linting, and drift detection.
-  - Templates for cross‑repo signaling and VM‑constellation orchestration.
+  - Templates for cross-repo signaling and VM-constellation orchestration.
-- `docs/` – Human‑readable specifications and guidelines.
+- `docs/` – Human-readable specifications and guidelines.
   - Contract descriptions, field semantics, and versioning rules.
-  - AI‑chat authoring rules and integration notes.
+  - AI-chat authoring rules and integration notes.
   - Safety and compliance guidelines.
+- `tooling/` – CLI utilities and helpers for validation and registry maintenance.
+- `examples/` – Minimal constellations and sample contract cards.
+- `research/` – Non-binding design notes and open questions.

 Names and subdirectories are intentionally generic so other domains can adapt this repository as a constellation contract layer, even outside horror.